Exxon Mobil sees dip in oil, gas output this year

 Other projects due to start up include four in West Africa and the first phase of the Kashagan project in the Caspian Sea off the Kazakhstan coast.
 Exxon owns 16.8 percent of that project, which is likely to see output of about 400,000 bpd when it comes on line.

-Exxon is also building a large liquefied natural gas project in Papua New Guinea, which is expected to begin shipments in 2014 and may be expanded.

-A landslide at a quarry there in January caused 25 deaths and raised worries about the development.

-Exxon shares were down 1.1 percent at $84.90 in afternoon trading on the New York Stock Exchange, lagging a 0.9 percent rise in the CBOE oil companies index .OIX.
+Exxon shares were down 1 percent at $84.97 in midday trading on the New York Stock Exchange, lagging a 0.8 percent rise in the CBOE oil companies index .OIX.

-Reporting By Matt Daily in New York; additional reporting by Braden Reddall in San Francisco; Editing by John Wallace and Gerald E. McCormick
+Reporting By Matt Daily in New York; additional reporting by Braden Reddall in San Francisco; editing by Dave Zimmerman, Matthew Lewis and John Wallace